Comonadic Coalgebras and Bousfield Localization: Application to Chain (Co)operadic Coalgebras, Comonoids, and (Coring) Comodules

 \subsection{Bousfield Localization of Coring Comodules}

 Suppose $A$ is a monoid in $\Chr$, and $\Moda$ is the category of right $A$-modules.
 Via the forgetful-Hom adjunction

-the category $\Moda$ admits a left-induced left-proper, combinatorial, simplicial model structure \cite{hkrs} (2.2.3 and 6.6).
+the category $\Moda$ admits a left-induced left-proper, combinatorial model structure that coincides with the usual right-induced model structure \cite{hkrs} (2.2.3 and 6.6) and \cite{hess-shipley} (3.11).
 In particular, for each set $\C$ of cofibrations in $\Moda$ (i.e., maps in $\Moda$ that are underlying cofibrations in $\Chrinj$), the left Bousfield localization $\lcmoda$ exists and is a left proper, combinatorial model category.

 Suppose $B$ is an $A$-coring, which means that it is a comonoid in the monoidal category of $(A,A)$-bimodules, and $\Modab$ is the category of right $B$-comodules in right $A$-modules.
 There is a forgetful-cofree adjunction